5 Heads of Income Tax

 Income From Salary

-Salary is one of the 5 heads of income tax, which is a type of income received as a contractual agreement between you and your employer.
+The salary head of income tax is one of the 5 heads, which is income received as a contractual agreement between you and your employer.
 As per the agreement, you will receive a certain amount of remuneration for your services.
 The gross income includes the following components:

 • Basic wage